Prowler (roller coaster)

 Prowler is a wooden roller coaster located at Worlds of Fun in Kansas City, Missouri.
-Manufactured by Great Coasters International, the $8-million ride opened to the public on May 2, 2009.
+Manufactured by Great Coasters International, the $8 million ride opened to the public on May 2, 2009.

 The ride is located in the Africa section of the park behind Zulu.

 History

 Before the announcement of the new ride, there were teasers put out by the park.
-These teasers included placing a mysterious large storage crate at the front of the park, which was 'delivered' by the "International Wildlife Organization" or the "IWO".
+These teasers included placing a mysterious large storage crate at the front of the park, which was "delivered" by the "International Wildlife Organization (IWO)".
 More details of the package kept coming out through the blog and videos came out as the IWO storyline continued until September 1, 2008.
 That day, Worlds of Fun announced that Prowler would be coming to the park.

 Prowler opened to the general public on May 2, 2009.

 For the 2019 season, both Prowler and Timber Wolf were retracked.
 Some sections had their wood replaced, including the first drop.
 The wood on the outside section of the hill was being replaced with IPE wood, which was the highest quality timber available and eight times harder than California Redwood.
 This would add some softness to the turn and reduce the stress on the track.
 Plus, the ride received a new chain for the lift hill.

-Ride Experience
+Ride experience

-Prowler is the second wooden roller coaster to be built at Worlds of Fun with the first one being Timber Wolf.
-The ride reaches an unspecified height of 85 ft, into a spiral drop which swoops into a ravine and through the woods at the top speed of 51 miles per hour.
+Prowler is the second wooden roller coaster to be built at Worlds of Fun after Timber Wolf.
+The ride reaches a height of 85 ft, into a spiral drop which traverses a ravine and a patch of woods at top speeds of 51 miles per hour.

-A thrilling 2.5-minute adventure that begins with a slow ascent above the treetops before plunging into an adrenaline-pumping 180-degree turn.
-The ride delivers a relentless sequence of smooth yet forceful diagonal turns and airtime-inducing hills.